jonkislin/ashenstone_lorebook/src/1-0-world_cultures.md

 ## Elves

+Elves are tall, long-lived human-like beings who may be found in the Northern Lands.
+Indeed the vast majority of Elves are genetically very similar to humans, but unlike humans live on average 600 or 700 years and have a natural affinity for magic.

 ### Sylvan Elves

 Most of the time, elves are nomadic.
 Groups of dozens of elves, tied together by their relationship to a designated moon priest, travel the world guided by nodes of strong magical energy.
 Some are known for traveling by ship, others by land-based caravans with ornately carved wagons, others groups by more flexible means.
 Along the way, they raise money by taking mercenary contracts, sharing healing practices, trading crafts, and other odd-jobs.
 These Elves are commonly known as the "Sylvan Elves".